Declaration

 Global health promotion events

-In December 2021, an online sporting event was held for all SATO Group employees around the world, with the aim of addressing a general lack of exercise as many were working from home throughout the COVID-19 pandemic.
-Employees created fun and energetic videos within three categories — dance, push-ups and a hand labeler race* — for sharing internally.
-The most popular videos in each category as voted by their fellow employees were awarded.
-We received 123 submissions from employees around the world, and over 1,400 employees watched the final event.
+In December 2021, we held an online event for all SATO Group employees, with the aim of addressing a general lack of physical activity as many were working from home throughout the COVID-19 pandemic.
+Employees created fun and energetic videos within three categories — dance, push-ups and a hand labeler race* — which resulted in123 submissions in total.
+Over 1,400 employees gathered online for the event closing, where the most popular videos in each category as voted in-house were awarded.
+In February 2024, we held the event again and received 219 submissions this time.

-In 2022, we organized a global walking event called Walk as One to create opportunities for employees to exercise.
-More than 1,300 employees around the world registered in the event, and the total number of steps everyone walked was enough to travel the circumference of the earth 4.7 times.
+Also, we organized a global walking campaign called Walk as ONE in 2022 to create opportunities for employees to exercise.
+More than 1,300 employees participated, and the total number of steps walked was equivalent to circling the earth 4.7 times.

 *Contestants took part in a race using our hand labeler — normally used for affixing price tags — to see who could label a certain number the fastest.
 The hand labeler is a long-selling product that has been used by many companies, mainly retailers, since its invention by our founder, Yo Sato, in 1962.